 - Donate gift cards!
 Apple Corps happily accepts gift cards from QFC, Safeway, or any Seattle grocery store that allows flexible purchasing of healthy fruits, vegetables and cooking products.
 To donate, contact firstname.lastname@example.org.

-- In addition to the Apple Corps program, Solid Ground coordinates several National Service programs with more than 100 stipended positions throughout Seattle & King County.
+- In addition to the Apple Corps program, Solid Ground coordinates other National Service programs with stipended positions throughout Seattle & King County.

 - Apple Corps brochure